 The State of Alaska has managed a GHL fishery for Pacific cod in State waters in the AI subdistrict (AIS) since 2006 and in the Dutch Harbor Subdistrict (DHS) of the BS since 2014.
-In general, the GHL fisheries open after the federal fishery closes to directed fishing (see Table 3-2 for federal fishery closure dates since 2010).
-The Council annually sets the Pacific cod TAC for BSAI sectors in a manner that accounts for how the State of Alaska has set the GHL so that ABC is not exceeded.
+In general, the GHL fisheries open after the federal fishery closes to directed fishing (see Table 3-2 for federal fishery closure

-For the AI, the state set the GHL at 3 percent of the Federal BSAI (combined) Pacific cod ABC from the 2006 through the 2015 fishing seasons.
+For the AI, the State set the GHL at 3 percent of the Federal BSAI (combined) Pacific cod ABC from the 2006 through the 2015 fishing seasons.
 Starting in 2016, the AI GHL changed to 27 percent of the AI ABC, with annual step-up provisions in 4 percent increments if the AI GHL is fully harvested, up to a maximum of 15 million pounds (6,804 mt) or 39 percent of AI ABC, whichever is less.
 The annual step-up provision remains in place if the GHL is fully harvested.
 State regulations also include a 4 percent step-down provision if the GHL is not harvested during two consecutive years.
 The minimum GHL is set to be no less that 15 percent of the Federal AI ABC.
 The GHL fishery is considered fully harvested if 90 percent of the limit is taken.
+In 2020 and 2021 the State GHL for this fishery was set at the maximum of 15 million pounds (6,804 mt).

-In 2007, the Alaska Board of Fisheries (BOF) adopted new vessel length limits for the GHL fisheries in the Aleutian Islands Subdistrict of state-waters.
+In 2007, the Alaska Board of Fisheries (BOF) adopted new vessel length limits for the GHL fisheries in the Aleutian Islands Subdistrict (AIS) of state-waters.
 Pot vessels are restricted to 125 feet or less; trawl vessels 100 feet or less, and longline and jig vessels to 58 feet or less.
 The BOF also established a vessel trip limit of 150,000 pounds (68 mt) of Pacific cod.
 CPs that participate in the trip-limited AIS Pacific cod state-waters fishery are required to provide daily reports to ADFG via email or call-in.
 Trip limits for CPs are calculated in round pounds; if a CP is only able to report processed weight then ADFG uses established conversion factors to estimate round pounds to attribute to the GHL.